What Is AI-Ready Data? 5 Factors That Define Data Readiness

 A lot of organisations hit dead ends not because of the lack of trusted AI models, frameworks, or tools with them, but because they fall behind in ensuring AI readiness for their data.
 AI, as a technology, depends on governance, accessibility, quality, and scalability.
 In their absence, even the most advanced algorithms fail to deliver reliable results.

-Is Your Data Ready for AI?
+Is Your Data AI-Ready?
+Understanding Data Readiness for AI

 For executives across various industries today, the key question doesn’t revolve around AI adoption, but rather around their data being ready for AI or not.
 It shifts focus from model experimentation to setting up data foundations to determine whether the said models succeed.

-Complex legacy systems are easily identifiable through their ageing infrastructure, tangled architectures, and old software falling short of modern compatibility and features, leading to hurdles in ensuring seamless integration with modern AI.
+Complex legacy systems are easily identifiable through their ageing infrastructure, tangled architectures, and old software falling short of compatibility and features, leading to hurdles in ensuring seamless integration with modern AI.

 The image shows the high degree of complexity involved when it comes to integration in an enterprise architecture.

-The Complexity of Integration in an Enterprise Architecture | Source: Sandeep Katta
+The Complexity of Integration in an Enterprise Architecture | Source

 The diagram represents how interaction between models takes place to ensure dynamic data quality with the help of a Data Developer Platform.

-A Representation of How Model Interaction Takes Place for Dynamic Data Quality | Source: Animesh Kumar
+A Representation of How Model Interaction Takes Place for Dynamic Data Quality | Source

 Before scaling Artificial Intelligence, organisations need to ensure that their foundation is backed by sorted, explainable, and reusable data assets.
 There are a few factors that define the value and sustainability of AI initiatives, or whether they will collapse because of fragile data practices.